Michael MaloneChairman & Non-Executive Director

 Matthew HollisExecutive Director, Group GM Sales and Marketing

-Mr Matthew Hollis holds the position of Group GM Sales and Marketing and has been appointed to the Board as an executive director.
+Mr Matthew Hollis spent time as the Group GM Sales and Marketing and is now on the Board as an non-executive director.
 Mr Hollis was the Director of Corporate & Wholesale at Vocus Communications for over 6 years.
 Prior to joining Vocus, Matt served in various sales and corporate roles with Pipe Networks and other ISPs and System Integrators.